enel-gdh-educational/katacoda-scenarios/version-control/multi-branching/03-merge.md

 ![](./assets/merge_cut.png)

-In both cases, a merge can follow several strategies.
+Beyond these, a merge can follow several strategies.
 More material on merging strategies, and on the options for the `git merge` command, can be found in the [Git manual][1] and in the [Atlassian tutorial][2].

 ## Exercise